unmappedworlds/unmappedworlds.github.io/_posts/2025-10-27-the-quiet-satisfaction-of-building-my-cities.markdown

 ![A rainy night in Becastled, less than a dozen undead are attacking the village palisade gates, with some swordsmen and archers fending them off.](/assets/images/becastled-enemies.png)
 *Every 10-or-so minutes a night comes in Becastled, and you have to fend off increasingly large enemy waves.*

 Or you could just, say, play Becastled (or a rather similar Kingdoms and Castles), which is a town building/tower defense game - where every day you prepare for increasingly hostile raids.
-There's Against the Storm too, a roguelite city builder that's almost solely focused on conquering hostline environments one at a time.
+There's Against the Storm too, a roguelite city builder that's almost solely focused on conquering hostile environments one at a time.
 Or Frostpunk, a city builder where your city will inevitably fail, and you'll just have to deal with the damage control.

 There's such a huge variety of games within the genre, and the experience can be extremely customizable within each game - I like that about city builders.